Vyktors/blog/doc/sort-hipchat-alphabetically.md

    ![](/../img/doc1.PNG)

-2. On Windows, browse this file :
+2. On Windows, browse this file (or the equivalent in your operating system language):

    ```
    C:\Program Files (x86)\Atlassian\HipChat4\localweb\hipchat-client.js